IQSS/datafest/DataFest-2019/version-control-for-data-scripts-documents/02_GitKraken.md

 <img src="img/finder_view.png" width="700" align="center">

 ### Staging and Committing Changes

-We need to copy in our sample files that you've downloaded.
+We need to copy in the sample files that you've downloaded.
 Open up that folder, and copy/move those files here.
 Your window should look something like this:

 <img src="img/finder_view_added_files.png" width="700" align="center">